 There was no black spot for a pupil.
 If you look at the eye carefully they appear as a series of adjoining darks, some deeper and others reflective.
 You are trying to recreate the depth.

 The trickiest part of getting the eyes to look aligned is the final sparkle.
 They MUST be placed accurately.
-The highlights are usually the only white areas, everything else is normally a grey tone, including the eyeballs.
+The highlights are usually the only white areas, everything else is normally a grey tone, including the ‘whites’ of the eyeballs.

-You can draw around the sparkle, or if that goes wrong, you can lift out the glint in the eye with a battery eraser.
+You can draw around the sparkle, or if that goes wrong, you can lift out the highlight with a battery eraser.

 Don’t rely on the eraser to always bail you out.
 It depends on your drawing finesse.
 If you make a heavy-handed error you can’t guarantee that the white will return.